smmckay/quex-mirror/doc/source/quex-syntax/patterns/main.rst

 .. note::

     The top-level section ``define`` exists to name patterns.
-This supports the aggregation of complex pattern descriptions out of smaller parts.
+This supports the aggregation of complex pattern descriptions out of smaller discernible parts.
 Moreover, it supports the separation of *pattern definitions* and *pattern matching behavior*, whereby the latter happens inside a mode.

-    The following example shows patterns for ``WHITESPACE`` and ``IDENTIFIER`` defined in a ``define`` section.
+    In the example below patterns for ``WHITESPACE`` and ``IDENTIFIER`` are defined in a ``define`` section.
 The ``mode`` defines clean pattern action pairs by solely expanding the defined patterns.